By Gaby Dufresne-Cyr, CBT-FLE

 Dog Social Learning

-The Dogue Shop team strongly believes in social learning and we're proud to have incorporated the learning theory into our practice over ten years ago.
+The Dogue Shop team strongly believes in social learning and we're proud to have incorporated the theory into our practice over ten years ago.
 I sincerely hope you join us in building a brighter future for our furry friends.
 If anything, man's best friend deserves that much.